nemax68/lvgl_simulator/README.md

-# LVGL PC SIMULATOR project for simulate Littlev Graphics Library
+# OPEN-EYES LCD PC simulator

 This simulator is derived from [Littlev Graphic Library](https://github.com/littlevgl/lvgl) and is used to develop custom LCD interface over [OPEN-EYES platform](https://open-eyes.it)